 This is a good snapshot to show lenders that you’re financially sound as an individual, and that you potentially have personal assets that could be used as collateral.
 While collateral may not be required for the best loans, like SBA loans, it certainly helps your approval chances.
-A strong personal financial net worth goes a long way to lenders being more comfortable with the loan.
+A strong personal financial net worth goes a long way for lenders to be more comfortable with the loan.

 Debt Service Coverage Ratio

 One of the most important factors for a lender when considering a refinancing loan is your debt service coverage ratio (DSCR).
 DSCR represents your ability to make payments on your debt.
 Generally lenders are looking for a DSCR of 1.2+, meaning you have enough net operating income to afford to make payments on 1.2 times the actual debt payment you’ll have after refinancing.

 If this seems a little complicated, don’t worry.
 You can download our free DSCR Worksheet.
-With just a little information it will calculate your estimated DSCR for you.
+With just a little information, it will calculate your estimated DSCR for you.

 3. Find the Right Lender to Refinance Business Loans

 The lender you choose to refinance with will dictate the type of loan you qualify for and what the terms of your loan will be.
 SBA loans are generally cheaper than alternative term loans, and are more likely to help you save money through refinancing.

 General loan terms and qualification requirements for both a SBA loans and alternative term loans are: